lee-zhg/helm101/tutorial/Lab1/README.md

        10.47.122.98   Ready     <none>    1h        v1.10.11+IKS   173.193.92.112   Ubuntu 16.04.5 LTS   4.4.0-141-generic   docker://18.6.1
        ```

-       In this scenario the URL is `http://173.193.92.112:31838`.
+       Accessing the sample application by combining the external-IP of worker node and port number from the previous step.
+For example, `http://173.193.92.112:31687`.

-    2. Navigate to the output given (for example `http://50.23.5.136:31367`) in your browser.
+    2. Navigate to the output given (for example `http://169.47.74.77:31687`) in your browser.
 You should see the guestbook now displaying in your browser:

        ![Guestbook](../images/guestbook-page.png)